 Your JSA payments will be stopped for a period if you don’t do something your work coach or the Work Programme asks you to do.
 This is called being ‘sanctioned’.
 For example, if you:

 - don’t accept or keep to your agreement to look for work

 - don’t go to a Jobcentre Plus office when asked

 - turn down a job or training course

 - don’t apply for any jobs you’re told about

 - don’t take part in any interviews you’re invited to

 - don’t go to any training booked for you or take part in employment schemes

 - leave your last job or training without good reason or because of your behaviour

-Contact Jobcentre Plus as soon as possible if any of these apply to you, and explain why.
+Contact Jobcentre Plus as soon as possible if any of these apply to you.
 You may be able to keep your payment if you have good reason.